 LEARN MORE ABOUT THE MERIT-BASED INCENTIVE PAYMENT PROGRAM

 PCS-MS can help your practice become MIPS compliant by providing technology services that work for you, allowing you to stand out in the medical field as a provider of quality care and resources.
 Here’s how we’ve provided services for healthcare facilities looking to meet MIPS requirements:

 Practice management software can help you put an emphasis on quality care and support by taking the pressure off of employees to handle tasks that are better suited for computers, such as billing, filing, making appointments, etc. If your employees are less stressed from not having to deal with insurance companies and outstanding invoices, they are much more likely to enjoy conversing with clients and making sure customer service and quality care are a priority.

-With electronic health records and project management systems like Greenway Intergy, your practice can provide patients with the ability to make and schedule appointments online, view health records without the need for faxing or filing, and make payments at the touch of a button.
+With electronic health records and practice management systems like Greenway Intergy, your practice can provide patients with the ability to make and schedule appointments online, view health records without the need for faxing or filing, and make payments at the touch of a button.
 Services like these are able to make your company stand out above the crowd.